John Rackham: Fate of his crew

-Anne Bonny and Mary Read both claimed to be pregnant at their trials, ten days after Rackham's execution, and so were given a temporary stay, and imprisoned at Fort Charles until the claim was proven.
-Read died in her cell in April 1721, most likely of fever related to childbirth.
-There is no historical record of Bonny's release or of her execution.
+Anne Bonny and Mary Read both claimed to be pregnant at their trials, ten days after Rackham's execution, and so were given a temporary stay.
+Whether they were actually pregnant is debatable.
+Read died in April 1721, cause unknown.
+There is no historical record of Bonny's release or of her execution, although there does exist a burial record for an Ann Bonny in 1733.

-George Fetherston (Master), Richard Corner (Quarter-Master), John Davis, and John Howell were executed along with Jack Rackham in Port Royal.
+George Fetherston (Master), Richard Corner (Quarter-Master), John Davis, and John Howell were executed along with John Rackham in Port Royal.
 Patrick Carty, Thomas Earl, James Dobbin and Noah Harwood were executed the next day in Kingston.

-The day after Rackham's trial, former crew members John "Old Dad the Cooper" Fenwick (alias "Fenis") and Thomas Bourn (alias Brown) were separately tried and convicted for mutinies committed in mid-June 1720 off Hispaniola.

 Nine men who had been caught drinking with Rackham's crew (John Eaton, Edward Warner, Thomas Baker, Thomas Quick, John Cole, Benjamin Palmer, Walter Rouse, John Hanson, and John Howard) were tried and convicted on 24 January 1721.
 On 17 February John Eaton, Thomas Quick and Thomas Baker were executed at Gallows Point, at Port Royal, and the next day John Cole, John Howard and Benjamin Palmer, were executed at Kingston.
 The fate of the remaining three (Edward Warner, Walter Rouse and John Hanson) is unknown.

-Jolly Roger flag
+Crossed Swords Jolly Roger

 The flag commonly associated with Rackham depicts a white skull above crossed swords on a black background, and Rackham is sometimes credited with inventing or designing the Jolly Roger design.
 At trial, however, no witness described Rackham ever using such a flag, only noting that his sloop flew "a white pendant" (pennon).
-The skull-and-crossed-swords design likely dates to the early 20th century, and attaching it to Calico Jack can be traced to a 1959 book by Hans Leip.
+The skull-and-crossed-swords design likely dates to the early 20th century, and attaching it to Rackham can be traced to a 1959 book by Hans Leip, Bordbuch des Satans.

+Calico Jack nickname

+During Rackhams life, all primary sources referred to him as John, no colorful nicknames were given by newspapers or his trial transcript.
+A General Historys first edition in 1724 also makes no mention of any other name for Rackham.
+It is not until 1728, with the release of the second volume of A General History does "Calico Jack" appear in writing.

+This nickname has become ubiquitous in popular culture, although it is unlikely to have been used by Rackham.
+Pirate trials tended to use nicknames if they had one; the trial of Blackbeard's crew repeatedly uses the nickname "Blackbeard," but Rackham's trial never alludes to any nickname or alias.
+Its appearance in A General History Volume II is itself suspect as this volume is best known for adding entirely fictional stories like those of Captain Misson.

+The very nickname "Calico Jack" is unlikely to be utilized by anyone in Nassau, because in the 18th century, calico had a strong feminine connotation due to its role in women's clothing productions.

+There does exist a pirate who went by Calico Jack; he was, however, a slave who escaped his master Frederick Philipse and joined a ship bound for Madagascar in 1694.